apache/activemq-website/src/components/classic/documentation/activemq-classic-performance-module-users-manual.md

 It should be noted that the loaded class should implement the appropriate getter and setter methods.
 Nested objects should also be properly instantiated.
 For more information on configuring this SPI, refer to the specific provider API manual.

-As of ActiveMQ Classic 4.0.1, these are the available fields and default values:
+As of ActiveMQ 4.0.1, these are the available fields and default values:

 Configuration Key|Default Value
 ---|---